Bygdø Monolitten IL: Floorball

 Since the introduction of floorball, the club has seen success in this sport.
 The men's floorball team was promoted from the Fourth Division in 2006–07 to playing the Second Division in 2008–09.
 In 2010–11 it will play in the First Division.
 Also in 2010–11, the women's floorball team will play in the Premier League, the first team in the club to achieve such a feat.

 Football

 The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football, after being relegated from the Third Division in 2010.
-The relegation ended a stint in the Third Division from 2004.
+The relegation ended a stint in the Third Division in 2004.
 Well-known players include Sven Morisbak, Rune Danielsen and Per Olav Sætre.